Build Thread Cj8 build from parts

 Re: CJ8 build from parts

 Brake parts came and I've completed rebuild/install of disc/drum components.
 Threw on wheels/tires all around to now have a rolling chassis.
-Next effort will be an attempt to fire up the 304 using the Motorcraft carb I found on an old Mustang last Thursday that I rebuilt Sunday and the new HEI distributor.
-If successful, will prep motor/trans/transfer case for transplant into the Scrambler frame.
+Next effort will be an attempt to fire up the AMC 304 using the Motorcraft carb I found on an old Mustang last Thursday that I rebuilt Sunday and the new HEI distributor.
+If successful, will prep motor/Transmission /Transfer Case for transplant into the Scrambler frame.
 Will share some pictures this weekend.

 Last edited: